 Microfading is an accelerated method for assessing the vulnerability of individual museum objects to light-fading, including those for which the identity of the colourant is unknown.
 It tells us nothing about colour changes that occur in the absence of light, including reactions initiated by light but which continue in dark storage.

-Exposures equivalent to 5-10 years display at normal museum light levels are achieved within a 10 minute test period and the results used to set exhibition and loan display conditions for a particular object based on its measured sensitivity to light.
+Exposures equivalent to 5-10 years display at normal museum light levels are achieved within a 10 minute test period and the results are used to set exhibition and loan display conditions for a particular object based on its measured sensitivity to light.
 While its most important function is as an exhibition management tool, it also has research uses

 The technique was developed by Dr Paul Whitmore at the Art Conservation Research Center at Carnegie Mellon University (now at Yale ICPH) over a decade ago and is now receiving rapidly growing attention with, for example, a dedicated session at the Milwaukee AIC annual conference in 2010, a microfading symposium at the Tate in London in 2011 and a well attended conference at the National Museum of Sweden in Stockholm in November 2012 and a symposium at Liverpool Museum in March 2014.
 ICPH convened a symposium on the subject at the Yale campus in Beijing in late May, 2015.
 A symposium devoted to the method was convened by the Rathgen-Forschungslabor, Staatliche Museen zu Berlin in November 2016.